moneyeva/moneyeva-docs/docs/calculation-breakdown/inputs.md

-# User Inputs (6 Types)
+# Inputs

-Money Eva supports six primary input types, allowing you to define key variables for your financial scenarios with precision and clarity.
+Money Eva supports six primary types of input, allowing you to define key variables for your financial scenarios with precision and clarity.
 Each input type produces a unique variable symbol that can be used in your calculations, making scenarios both flexible and intuitive.

 ---

-## Primary Input Types
+## Primary Types

 ### 1. **Amount**
 - **Description**: A single input box for entering a currency value.